The Flock (film): Cast

+Production

+In August 2005, it was announced Richard Gere would star in The Flock, the English-language debut of Andrew Lau with producer Philippe Martinez fully financing the film's entire $35 million budget.
+After production had wrapped, The Flock had its release held up due to disagreements over the final cut.

 Release

 The film was released theatrically in several countries throughout the world in late 2007 and early 2008.
-In the United States it premiered April 11, 2008, at the Palm Beach International Film Festival, before being released on DVD on May 20, 2008, by Genius Products.
+In the United States, it premiered April 11, 2008, at the Palm Beach International Film Festival, before being released on DVD on May 20, 2008, by Genius Products.